omiridoue/sgsss-workflow/setup.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-To follow along the practical component it is recommended use GitHub Codespaces.
+To follow along the practical component it is recommended to use GitHub Codespaces.
 This will require a stable internet connection.
-If you are not signed in to GitHub, you may be prompted to do so, once you open the material in GitHub Codespaces.
+If you are not signed in to GitHub, you may be prompted to do so.

 :::::::::::::::  solution